makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

   pyTorch models 5
   * These models have been trained and evaluated on labeled data {x i ; y i }
     \in D, using standard techniques
   * We do not have access to this data, and we have not trained any of the models ourselves
   * Our methodological approach is thus similar to a statistical meta-analysis, common in biomedical research, but uncommon in ML
-  * Computations were performed with the publicly available WeightWatcher tool (version 0.2.7) 6 .
+  * Computations were performed with the publicly available WeightWatcher tool (version 0.2.7) 6.
 To be fully reproducible, we only examine publicly available, pretrained models, and we provide all Jupyter and Google Colab
 * Our approach involves analyzing individual DNN weight matrices, for fully connected and/or convolutional layers (depending on the architecture)
-  * Each DNN layer contains one or more layer 2D N l × M l weight matrices, W l, or pre-activation maps, W i,l, eg extracted from 2D Convolutional layers, where N > M. (We may drop the i and/or i, l subscripts below.)
+  * Each DNN layer contains one or more layer 2D N l × M l weight matrices W l, or pre-activation maps, W i,l, eg extracted from 2D Convolutional layers, where N > M. (We may drop the i and/or i, l subscripts below.)
   * The best performing quality metrics depend on the norms and/or spectral properties of each weight matrix, W, and/or, equivalently, it’s empirical correlation matrix, X = W T W